1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 To do this, simply go to the restriction settings and activate token protection on the stream you wish to secure:

-- Click here to access the management of your product on the Manager Infomaniak (need help?).
+- Click here to access the management of your product on the Infomaniak Manager (need help?).

-- Click directly on the name assigned to the product in question.
+- Click directly on the name assigned to the product concerned.

 - Click on Restrictions in the left sidebar.

-- Select HLS if necessary.
+- Choose HLS if necessary.

-- Click on the action menu â‹® located to the right of the relevant item.
+- Click on the action menu â‹® located to the right of the item concerned.

 - Click on Token Restriction: